Seijin vs Otona: The Difference in Meaning

 As you might already know, January 13th is a national holiday in Japan called “Seijin no Hi (成人の日: Coming of Age Day)”, and in fact today, the coming of age ceremony called “Seijin Shiki (成人式)” took place around the country.

 In Japan, young people come of age at 20 and are regarded as adults or “Otona (大人)”.

-Actually, both “Seijin (成人)” and “Otona (大人)” are the Japanese words for adults, but these words are slightly different in meaning.
+As you can guess by now, actually, both “Seijin (成人)” and “Otona (大人)” are Japanese words for adults, but these words are slightly different in meaning.